 If you notice any of these termite signs, call a professional pest control service immediately.
 Don’t join the thousands of homeowners who try and fail to eradicate termite problems on their own.

 While do-it-yourself termite removal is usually a practice in futility, there are plenty of things you can do on your own to reduce your chances of an infestation.
 Subterranean termites typically inhabit lawns with moist soil, which they use to search for moist or rotting wood.
 Controlling moisture in your yard and home is essential to reducing your odds of a termite infestation.
 The best ways to do this include:

 - Using a dehumidifier in basements and crawl spaces

 Along with practicing these effective moisture-management techniques, you should also create a barrier against termites crawling through the soil into your home’s foundation.
 Typically, we recommend a 12-18” barrier of pine straw, rubber mulch, or gravel to preclude easy termite access.
 You’ll also want to store your firewood away from the house and off of the ground, as firewood will attract termites very quickly.

 Unfortunately, you can get all of these things right and still incur a subterranean termite infestation.
 These pests just seem to always find a way to get in at the worst possible time, unless you enlist the help of professional services.
-If you want guaranteed prevention measures, then it’s time to make the call.
-Contact Greenforest Termite & Pest Control for the professional services you can count on at reasonable prices.
+If you want guaranteed pest prevention measures, then it’s time to make the call.
+Contact Greenforest Termite & Pest Control for the professional termite control services you can count on at reasonable prices.